stratapp-ai/stratapp-ai.github.io/_blog/stratapp-is-a-consulting-goldmine.md

 Imagine if you could see, in just a few seconds, the exact status and underlying cadence of the client's:

-* strategy execution across goals->objectives->actions->projects
+* strategy execution across goals -> sub-goals ->actions -> projects
-* KPIs/OKRs - including the performance as these are cascaded
+* OKRs - balancing strategy execution with daily work | live dashboards
 * risks/mitigations/assumptions
 * projects/tasks
 * challenges/ideas